coq/coq/doc/sphinx/proof-engine/tactics.rst

       Behaves like :tacn:`apply`, but creates
       :ref:`existential variables <Existential-Variables>`
-      when Coq is unable to deduce instantiations for variables, rather than failing.
+      when Rocq is unable to deduce instantiations for variables, rather than failing.

    .. tacn:: rapply @one_term